-The efficacy of Large Language Models (LLMs) in high-performance kernel generation relies critically on the availability of domain-specific data.
-Unlike general software engineering, kernel generation requires models to internalize hardware intrinsics, parallel execution semantics, and memory hierarchy constraints.
-In this section, we survey the data landscape and organize resources into two categories: (1) \textit{Training Corpora}, covering both structured datasets and raw kernel repositories; (2) \textit{Knowledge Bases}, which we identify as essential for grounding RAG systems.
+The effectiveness of LLM-driven kernel generation depends critically on the availability of domain-specific data.
+Unlike general software engineering tasks, kernel generation requires models to capture hardware intrinsics, parallel execution semantics, and memory hierarchy constraints.
+We categorize existing resources into two groups: (1) \textit{Training Corpora}, comprising structured datasets and kernel code repositories used for model training; and (2) \textit{Knowledge Bases}, which typically provide domain-specific knowledge for RAG.

-The training data consists of targeted, structure-aware curation and unstructured repositories.
-Structured datasets represent the highest-value signal for instruction tuning, as they explicitly pair intent with optimization.
-Open-source repositories contain the vast majority of domain knowledge, where optimized kernel code can be extracted and cleaned from open-source operator and kernel libraries, integrated framework or system, and domain-specific languages' tutorials and reference implementations.
-Beyond executable code, domain knowledge base also plays a critical role in LLM-driven kernel generation.
-Such knowledge can be distilled into pre-training corpora to enrich model understanding, or integrated as external knowledge bases to support agent-based systems, where the corpora is always provided in authoritative documentation and guides, as well as in community indices or tutorials.
-A comprehensive index is provided in Table~\ref{tab:full_resources}.
-Note that the dates listed in the table correspond to the initial release, where these libraries are under active development.
+Training corpora include both structured datasets and raw kernel repositories.
+Structured datasets typically pair high-level intents with optimized implementations, whereas repositories provide collections of expert-written kernels drawn from open-source libraries, training and inference frameworks, and domain-specific languages.
+Complementing executable code, knowledge bases supply hardware and optimization knowledge through technical documentation, programming guides, tutorials, and community resources.
+Such knowledge can be incorporated into model pretraining or accessed dynamically through RAG.
+A comprehensive summary of these resources is provided in Table~\ref{tab:full_resources}.
+The dates reported correspond to the initial release of each resource.